Klaus Störtebeker

+Klaus Störtebeker (also known as Klaas Störtebecker, Johann Störtebecker or Nikolaus Storzenbecher) (1360 – supposed 20 October 1401) was a German pirate.
+Reputed to be the leader of a group of privateers known as the Victual Brothers (Vitalienbrüder), his group was hired to assist in a war between Sweden and Denmark and continued to capture merchant vessels mainly in the Baltic Sea and North Sea.
+Sharing their spoils equally, they named themselves "Likedeelers" (literally: equal sharers).

+Within German folklore, Störtebecker is a legendary figure similar to Robin Hood, stealing from the rich to help the poor, and amassing and hiding great treasure.
+His reputed feats border the supernatural, such as allegedly walking past his crew after being beheaded.

 Biography

 A large number of myths and legends surround the few facts known about Störtebeker's life.
 His name is both a nickname and a surname, meaning "empty the mug with one gulp" in Low German.
 The moniker refers to the pirate's supposed ability to empty a four-litre (about 1 US gal) mug of beer in one gulp.
 At this time, pirates and other fugitives from the law often adopted a colorful nom de guerre.

-Born in the Baltic port of Wismar, Störtebeker entered public consciousness around 1398, after the expulsion of the Victual Brothers from the Baltic island of Gotland, where they had set up a stronghold and headquarters in the town of Visby.
+Störtebeker entered public consciousness around 1398, after the expulsion of the Victual Brothers from the Baltic Sea island of Gotland, where they had set up a stronghold and headquarters in the town of Visby.
 During the following years, Störtebeker and some of his fellow captains (the most famous of whom were Gödeke Michels, Hennig Wichmann and Magister Wigbold) captured Hanseatic ships, irrespective of their origin.

 Störtebeker had a stronghold in Marienhafe, East Frisia, dating from about 1396.
 He married a daughter of the East Frisian chieftain Keno ten Broke (c.
 1310–1376).
 A tower bearing his name (Störtebekerturm) still exists at the Evangelical Lutheran Marienkirche in Marienhafe.